-and how much supply must be procured to meet load requirements and to satisfy all other legal requirements associated with the Procurement Plan.
+At its core, the Procurement Plan consists of three pieces: (1) a forecast of how much energy (and in some cases capacity) is required by eligible retail customers; (2) the supply currently under contract; and (3) what type and how much supply must be procured to meet load requirements and to satisfy all other legal requirements associated with the Procurement Plan.
 To that end, the Procurement Plan must contain an hourly load analysis, which includes: multi-year historical analysis of hourly loads; switching trends and competitive retail market analysis; known or projected changes to future loads; and growth forecasts by customer class.
-In addition, the Procurement Plan must analyze the impact of demand side and renewable energy initiatives, including the impact of demand response programs and energy efficiency programs, both current and projected.
-Based on the hourly load analysis, the Procurement Plan must detail the IPA's plan for meeting the expected load requirements that will not be met through pre-existing contracts, and in doing so must:
+35 In addition, the Procurement Plan must analyze the impact of demand side and renewable energy initiatives, including the impact of demand response programs and energy efficiency programs, both current and projected.
+36 Based on the hourly load analysis, the Procurement Plan must detail the IPA's plan for meeting the expected load requirements that will not be met through pre-existing contracts, 37 and in doing so must:

-- Define the different Illinois retail customer classes for which supply is being purchased, and include monthly forecasted system supply requirements, including expected minimum, maximum, and average values for the planning period. - Include the proposed mix and selection of standard wholesale products for which contracts will be executed during the next year that, separately or in combination, will meet the portion of the load requirements not met through pre-existing contracts or in the case of MidAmerican, including allocations to eligible Illinois customers of energy and capacity from company owned generating resources.
-Such standard wholesale products include, but are not limited to, monthly 5 x 16 peak period block energy, monthly off-peak wrap energy, monthly 7 x 24 energy, annual 5 x 16 energy, annual off-peak wrap energy, annual 7 x 24 energy, monthly capacity, annual capacity, peak load capacity obligations, capacity purchase plan, and ancillary services. - Detail the proposed term structures for each wholesale product type included in the portfolio of products. - Assess the price risk, load uncertainty, and other factors associated with the proposed portfolio measures, including, to the extent possible, the following factors: contract terms; time frames for security products or services; fuel costs; weather patterns; transmission costs; market conditions; and the governmental regulatory environment.
-Certain load forecasts for the 2023 Plan also take into account the estimated impact of the ongoing COVID-19 pandemic on the eligible customers' electricity demand.
+- Define the different Illinois retail customer classes for which supply is being purchased, and include monthly forecasted system supply requirements, including expected minimum, maximum, and average values for the planning period.38 - Include the proposed mix and selection of standard wholesale products for which contracts will be executed during the next year that, separately or in combination, will meet the portion of the load requirements not met through pre-existing contracts or in the case of MidAmerican, including allocations to eligible Illinois customers of energy and capacity from company owned generating resources.39 Such standard wholesale products include, but are not limited to, monthly 5 x 16 peak period block energy, monthly off-peak wrap energy, monthly 7 x 24 energy, annual 5 x 16 energy, annual off-peak wrap energy, annual 7 x 24 energy, monthly capacity, annual capacity, peak load capacity obligations, capacity purchase plan, and ancillary services.40 - Detail the proposed term structures for each wholesale product type included in the portfolio of products.41 - Assess the price risk, load uncertainty, and other factors associated with the proposed portfolio measures, including, to the extent possible, the following factors: contract terms; time frames for security products or services; fuel costs; weather patterns; transmission costs; market conditions; and the governmental regulatory environment.42 Certain load forecasts for the 2023 Plan also take into account the estimated impact of the ongoing COVID-19 pandemic on the eligible customers' electricity demand.
 For those portfolio measures that are identified as having significant price risk, the Plan shall identify alternatives to those measures. - For load requirements included in the Plan, include the proposed procedures for balancing loads, including the process for hourly load balancing of supply and demand and the criteria for portfolio rebalancing in the event of significant shifts in load.
-43 - Include demand-response products, as discussed below.

-Procurements of standard wholesale products may include energy from high voltage direct current ("HVDC") transmission lines with converter stations located in Illinois.
-The Agency may consider how products supplied by HVDC transmission lines can be bid into the competitive procurements for wholesale energy products on a basis that treats this source of supply equally with other sources of supply in selecting for contract awards.
+43 - Include demand-response products, as discussed below. - Procurements of standard wholesale products may include energy from high voltage direct current ("HVDC") transmission lines with converter stations located in Illinois.44 The Agency may consider how products supplied by HVDC transmission lines can be bid into the competitive procurements for

-&lt;sup>35 220 ILCS 5/16-111.5(b)(1)(i)-(iv).
+^{35 220} ILCS 5/16-111.5(b)(1)(i)-(iv).

-&lt;sup>36 220 ILCS 5/16-111.5(b)(2), (b)(2)(i).
+36 220 ILCS 5/16-111.5(b)(2), (b)(2)(i).

-&lt;sup>37 220 ILCS 5/16-111.5(b)(3).
+37 220 ILCS 5/16-111.5(b)(3).

-ILCS 5/16-111.5(b)(i), (b)(iii).
+^{38 220} ILCS 5/16-111.5(b)(i), (b)(iii).

-&lt;sup>39 220 ILCS 5/16-111.5(b)(3)(iv).
+39 220 ILCS 5/16-111.5(b)(3)(iv).

-ILCS 5/16-111.5(b)(3)(v).
+^{41 220} ILCS 5/16-111.5(b)(3)(v).

-ILCS 5/16-111.5(b)(3)(vi).
+^{42 220} ILCS 5/16-111.5(b)(3)(vi).